Building Self-Esteem and Confidence

 Adults may experience reduced self-esteem due to work stress, relationship difficulties, burnout, health concerns, or past experiences.
 Many people describe feeling capable on the outside but uncertain or self-doubting internally.

-At Chrysalis Psychology & Wellbeing, we help adults build self-understanding, challenge unhelpful beliefs, and develop confidence that feels grounded and authentic.
+At Chrysalis Psychology & Wellbeing, we use a range of individual psychology techniques to help adults build self-understanding, challenge unhelpful beliefs, and develop confidence that feels grounded and authentic.

 Self-Esteem and Confidence in Children and Young People

 Children and young people are still developing their sense of self.
-Self-esteem challenges may appear through:
+Self-esteem challenges can show up through behaviour, emotions, or social withdrawal.

-We provide developmentally appropriate support that helps young people recognise strengths, develop resilience, and build confidence in their abilities.
+At Chrysalis Psychology & Wellbeing, we provide developmentally appropriate support that helps young people recognise strengths, develop resilience, and build confidence.

-How Chrysalis Psychology & Wellbeing Supports Self-Esteem and Confidence
+How Chrysalis Psychology & Wellbeing Helps Self-Esteem and Confidence

-Our approach is supportive, practical, and tailored to the individual.
-Support may include:
+Our teams approach is supportive, practical, and tailored to the individual.

 Building self-awareness and self-compassion

-Helping individuals understand their inner dialogue and develop a kinder, more balanced relationship with themselves.
+We help individuals understand their inner dialogue and develop a kinder, more balanced relationship with themselves.
+Research by Kristin Neff and colleagues demonstrates that self-compassion is a stronger predictor of emotional wellbeing than self-esteem alone [2].

 Challenging unhelpful beliefs